rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 # Powering up and programming your REV3E board for the first time
 After building the project and ensuring that all SMD connections are 100% solid to the board, you can start to program the CPLDs using the programmer and software as listed above.
 During the first programming of the CPLDs, put a jumper on the RESET header pins to keep the system in RESET until all CPLDs are done, which will keep the 286 CPU inactive in RESET after the System controller is programmed and active.
 The 286 only starts to load code from the system ROM after RESET is released, so keeping the jumper on the header ensures this is not happening.
+A VGA card is not necessary yet during the programming procedure.

 If any CPLD is suspected to be pre-programmed, see the cautions listed above first.